If there is one thing you can say about our team, it is that we are passionate.

 Lou lives near the sea and enjoys walking and adventures with her husband and young daughter who keeps her busy.

-Luke is our head of human resources, developing our staff and teams to ensure we are flexible and proactive for our members.
+Luke is our people director, developing our staff and teams to ensure we are flexible and proactive for our members.
 He is passionate about enabling people to realise their full potential and protecting the environment, so naturally Ecosurety felt like a perfect fit.

 Before joining the wonderful world of Ecosurety, Jon graduated from Cardiff University with BA Hons degree in History, before spending the next 10 years working for a major automotive company in the UK.
 Here he worked as part of the leadership team and as a consultant to major partners in the private and public sectors, with a particular focus on sustainable travel and achieving positive behavioural change in employee travel culture to reduce carbon emissions.
 It is here that Jon’s passion for sustainability initiatives blossomed, leading him to join Ecosurety where he could have even more of a positive impact on the environment.